 Chances are, you came to this site because you’ve been struggling with an eating disorder.
-And chances are you are here because you have a desire to heal.
-If you are anything like I was, you might even have mixed feelings about healing; part of you wanting to get better and part of you that’s really scared about what that will entail.
+And chances are you’re here because you have a desire for healing.
+If you are anything like I was, you might even have mixed feelings about healing.
+Part of you wanting to get better and part of you that’s really scared about what that will entail.
 The good news is that all you need is some desire to get well in order to begin getting well.

 You may already know that beating yourself up about your behaviors is not going to help heal them.
 Neither is ignoring them and letting them run or ruin your life.
 But adopting a curious, compassionate, kind tone and really trying to understand the purpose of your eating disorder, will help you reveal what you feel, and heal, for real!

 When you are in pain from the consequences of your eating disorder, it’s common to think, I am so ready to give this up.
-But how about later, or the next day, when the shame and pain wear off and you want to return to your habitual patterns?
+But how about later when the shame and pain wear off and you want to return to your habitual patterns?
 It’s not so easy to remember.
 Consider one of more of these writing exercises to help you gain some insight and strengthen your healthy internal soundtrack:

 Write a Pro’s and Con’s list and take an honest look at what you are getting from your eating disorder and what it is robbing you of.

-Write a specific list of all the areas in your life that have been affected by your eating disorder, including physical health, emotional health, relationships, work, finances, school, self-care, and future goals.
+Write a specific list of all the areas in your life that have been affected by your eating disorder.
+Include physical health, emotional health, relationships, work, finances, school, self-care, and future goals.

 The next time you’re experiencing the painful consequences of your eating disorder, write a letter to yourself that you can read when you are considering turning back to your familiar unhealthy behaviors.